Galveston Domestic Violence Attorneys

 In addition to the above penalties, restitution may have to be paid to the victim if you are convicted of simple assault.
 Restitution can include replacement of damaged property, counseling or medical treatment.

-Talk to Our Attorney at Zendeh Del & Associates, PLLC
+Talk to Our Domestic Violence Attorney at Zendeh Del & Associates, PLLC

 Because of the damage that a domestic violence conviction can have on your freedom, future, and social relations, you need strong representation.
 Our firm is standing by to use all of our combined experience, skills, and commitment on your behalf.

-If you are facing charges for domestic violence, call (409) 204-5566 for the legal assistance you need today.
+If you are facing charges for domestic violence in Texas, call (409) 204-5566 for the legal assistance you need today.

 High-Quality & Personalized Service